Combinatorial knot Floer homology and tangle decompositions: Abstract

 \section{Abstract}

-We partially determine grid homology (combinatorial knot Floer homology) of diagonal knots, which are conjectured to be equivalent to positive braid knots, by exploiting nice grid diagrams.
-Its next-to-top term detects the number of prime factors, and the $\text{top}-2$ term corresponds to the decompositions of the knot into two non-integer tangles.
-We compare diagonal knots to various classes of knots, such as positive braids, fibered positive knots, and $L$-space knots.
+We compute the top, next-to-top, and top–2 terms of the grid homology for diagonal knots, which are knots represented by grid diagrams with O-markings lying along the diagonal.
+This class includes many positive braid knots.
+Its next-to-top term detects the number of prime factors, and its top–2 term corresponds to the decompositions of the knot into two non-integer tangles.
+We compare diagonal knots with various classes of knots, including positive braid knots, fibered positive knots, and $L$-space knots.